shpml/fundamentals/08_chapter/02_lesson.md

 ## Writing Pseudocode

-Take, for example, a program that lets a player know whether or not he or she has passed the current level.
+Take, for example, a program that lets a player know whether or not he or she has passed the current level in a game.
 Pseudocode for this program might look like this:

 ```
 passingScore = 150 points